-This major AHRC project started in September 2020 and is running until the end of 2022.
-It aims to recreate soundscapes of the past and explore the use of sound in heritage contexts.
-The project emanates from soundscape studies and will examine the sound environments of past incarnations of the Chatham Historic Dockyard.
+This major AHRC project started in September 2020 and ran until the end of 2022.
+Its aims were to explore the use of sound in heritage contexts and to recreate soundscapes of the past.
+The project emanates from soundscape studies and examines the sound environments of past incarnations of the Chatham Historic Dockyard.

-The project seeks to investigate the role of sound in influencing our experience of spaces and places, focusing on heritage sites and using the Chatham Historic Dockyard as a case study.
-This project will explore how sound can be utilised within heritage contexts to immerse and engage members of the public, providing alternative interpretations of space and place through aural means and revealing new forms of engagement with significant sites.
+The project sought to investigate the role of sound in influencing our experience of spaces and places, focusing on heritage sites and using the Chatham Historic Dockyard as a case study.
+The project explored how sound can be utilised within heritage contexts to immerse and engage members of the public, providing alternative interpretations of space and place through aural means and revealing new forms of engagement with significant sites.

-This investigation will be approached through the development of site-sensitive works, with empirical data collection of audience experience providing critical feedback on theory and practice.
+This investigation was approached through the development of site-sensitive works, with empirical data collection of audience experience providing critical feedback on theory and practice.

-A series of outputs will be delivered including a digitised electronic audio archive (from archival recordings held by the Chatham Historic Dockyard Trust), music compositions and sound installations within the Dockyard Museum, a public project website, interactive projects for secondary school students, publications in academic journals and papers to be presented at conferences.
+A series of outputs were delivered including a digitised electronic audio archive (from archival recordings held by the Chatham Historic Dockyard Trust), music compositions and sound installations within the Dockyard Museum, a public project website, interactive projects for secondary school students, publications and presentations at international conferences.